HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

   sql_file="viewport_zoom_scale.sql"
 ) }}

-We found that 24% of desktop homepages and 29% of mobile homepages attempt to disable scaling by setting either maximum-scale to a value less than or equal to 1, or user-scalable 0 or none.
+We found that 24% of desktop homepages and 29% of mobile homepages attempt to disable scaling by setting either `maximum-scale` to a value less than or equal to 1, or `user-scalable` `0` or `none`.

 {{ figure_markup(
   image="pages-zooming-scaling-disabled-by-rank.png",